KrithiGK/Ducky/README.md

 # ducky-ui
-An example streamlit Python client using LLM technology This is an AI-coding assistant developed to help developers build, debug and modify code using the LLMs.
+This is an AI-coding assistant developed to help developers build, debug and modify code using the LLMs.
+An example streamlit Python client using LLM technology.